 This post was first published in December 2012.
-It updated to fit the current industry in December 2016.
+It updated to fit the current industry.

-The following article is a guest post by Cameron Mizell, a professional musician and co-founder of the website MusicianWages.com.
-New York guitarist Cameron Mizell is involved in a wide variety of musical projects.
+The following article is a guest post by Cameron Mizell, a professional musician based in New York who is involved in a wide variety of musical projects.
 He has released many of his own albums independently.
 Cameron’s experiences as a musician and former record label employee give him a unique perspective on the music industry.

 Several years ago I became a Christmas musician.
 There, I said it.
 When I set out to be a musician, that’s not exactly what I had in mind.
 As I grew up and had to start thinking about rent and bills and holiday travel expenses, well, the entrepreneur in me took over.